greenelab/deep-review/manuscript.md

 @JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO;
 @5kfDbGhA].
 To expand the number and diversity of images, researchers constructed adversarial training examples [@Xxb4t3zO].
-Adversarial training examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
+Adversarial training examples are constructed by applying a transformation that changes training images but not their content---for example by rotating an image by a random amount.
 An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

-Another way of dealing with limited training data is to divide rich data -- e.g.
+Another way of dealing with limited training data is to divide rich data---e.g.
-3D images -- into numerous reduced projections.
+3D images---into numerous reduced projections.
 Shin et al.
 [@1GAyqYBNZ] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
 They concluded that networks as deep as 22 layers could be useful for 3D data, despite the limited size of training datasets.